 The soft white sand stretches on for miles, making it perfect for walking and jogging.

-Nina’s Restaurant has the biggest menu on the planet, with lots of delicious vegan and vegetarian meal options.
+Nina’s Restaurant has a HUGE menu, with lots of delicious vegan and vegetarian meal options.

 The hostel we stayed in, Beach Bums Dijembe, was super cozy and only a 2-minute walk to the beach.